WesleyMatthee/hello-world/readme.txt

-Hello World!

-It is a great day to learn git!

-Testing my pushing abilities :)
+This is a new file for the remote repository!